sandbox/sandbox.github.com/_posts/2015-09-04-making-a-nba-shot-chart-with-vega.md

 Last thoughts on using vega:

+* Vega is great as a tool for building a tool to visualize data or prototyping what's needed in a larger system.

 * It is very verbose, and a composable module for common interactions or visual components would be extremely helpful.